Skip to main content

 SOLANA_PRIVATE_KEY={YOUR_SOLANA_PRIVATE_KEY}" > .env

-For this quickstart, you need both USDC and native tokens in your Ethereum testnet wallet and native tokens in your Solana testnet wallet.
-If you need USDC testnet tokens, use the Circle Faucet to get 10 USDC on the Ethereum Sepolia and Solana Devnet testnets.
+For this quickstart, you need USDC and native tokens in your Ethereum testnet wallet and native tokens in your Solana testnet wallet.
+If you need USDC testnet tokens, use the Circle Faucet to get 1 USDC on the Ethereum Sepolia and Solana Devnet testnets.
+Use the following faucets to get testnet native tokens in your wallets.

 // Import Bridge Kit and dependencies